-Many patients return to work one day after their procedure and in some cases, they are able do so immediately.
+Many patients return to work one day after their procedure and, in some cases, can do so immediately.

-On average it takes four months until healing has occurred before placing crowns on top – this allows time needed for complete regeneration between dentist visits!
+On average, it takes four months to heal before placing crowns on top – this allows the time needed for complete regeneration between dentist visits!

 Bone Grafting & Dental Implants Healing Time

-The patient will have to wait four or six months before they can continue with their procedure.
-If bone grafting is needed, the time frame increases significantly–in some cases up until one year!
-But today it’s possible for extractions and implants be placed together so you don’t need quite as long healing period following surgery if that’s what interests you more than just having all your teeth back ASAP (although we still recommend waiting at least two full weeks).
+The patient will have to wait four or six months before continuing the procedure.
+If bone grafting is needed, the time frame increases significantly–in some cases, up until one year!
+But today, it’s possible for extractions and implants to be placed together, so you don’t need quite as long a healing period following surgery if that’s what interests you more than just having all your teeth back ASAP (although we still recommend waiting at least two full weeks).

 How Long Do Implants Take To Heal After Surgery